Our Team

 As Compassion Institute has identified, the local and global pressures of fast-paced living can often lead to feelings of burnout, loneliness and conflict.
 Stephen is dedicated to connecting compassion training with the world to create greater individual and societal happiness and peace.

-Julie has spent the past few years dedicated to CI’s Law Enforcement and Public Safety Program, Courageous Heart: The Human Behind the Badge.
+Julie joined CI as Program Director in 2018, and has been dedicated to building CI’s Law Enforcement and Public Safety Program, Courageous Heart: The Human Behind the Badge.
 Her passion for working with the officers and professionals who dedicate their lives to serving their communities stems from a deep family history of service in law enforcement, public safety, and the military.
+She has been honored to work with the Commission on Peace Officers Standards and Training (POST) to bring Certified Courageous Heart Courses to personnel in California.

-Julie is grateful to fulfill her dream to focus on supporting the well-being of people who endure high-stress workplaces.
-She is humbled and thrilled to contribute to reawakening the compassionate nature within our human family, and to spreading the practice of compassion as a key driver to help foster cultural and systemic change, and healing around the globe.
+Julie is humbled and grateful to contribute to reawakening the compassionate nature within our human family, and to spreading the practice of compassion as a key driver to help foster cultural and systemic change, and healing around the globe.

 Shari Carlson (she/her/hers) is honored to lead Compassion Institute’s program in support of clinicians and all workers in the health sector and in partnering with leaders and organizations navigating their own systems transformation journeys.
 She recognizes that fostering a more caring world and promoting well-being requires that we embrace our common humanity and together we engage in self- and collective- care.
 She supports compassionate leadership development at all levels, and purposefully works to advance social justice, celebrate our diversity, and improve equity and inclusion throughout our organizations and systems.